Speed Cookers: Save Your Time

 What a Speed Cooker or Speed Oven Is

 A Whirlpool exclusive, Velos Speedcook technology is available currently in the form of an over the range microhood combo microwave oven.
-Touted as a four way oven, it offers True Convection, a g2Max SpeedCook Oven, a microwave and a steamer (SteamCook SureMist Steamer,) all in one.
+Touted as a four-way oven, it offers True Convection, a g2Max SpeedCook Oven, a microwave and a steamer (SteamCook SureMist Steamer,) all in one.
 Produces every bit of golden crisp results as found in conventional oven capabilities.
-It‘s etxtra easy to clean, with the Whirlpool CleanRelease non-stick interior.
+It‘s extra easy to clean, with the Whirlpool CleanRelease non-stick interior.

 The Sharp SpeedCook is their resulting convection microwave.
 It is a combination of the standard microwave functionality with that of a convection oven.
-The Sharp boasts a high velocity forced-air fan which helps circulate the hot air evenly and quickly.
-As the Sharp speedcook oven is only available in a full size 1.5 cu.ft. and 1.0 cu.ft. in 110v, so it will not be as fast.
-Like the Advantium, Sharp offers an over-the-range microwave convection with built-in fan.
+The Sharp boasts a high-velocity forced-air fan which helps circulate the hot air evenly and quickly.
+As the Sharp speedcook oven is only available in full size of 1.5 cu.ft. and 1.0 cu.ft. in 110v, so it will not be as fast.
+Like the Advantium, Sharp offers over-the-range microwave convection with a built-in fan.